 - Vertical Motion Example Problem – Coin Toss

 Here’s an example applying the equations of motion under constant acceleration to determine the maximum height, velocity and time of flight for a coin flipped into a well.
 This problem could be modified to solve any object tossed vertically or dropped off a tall building or any height.
-This type of problem is a common equations of motion homework problem.
+This type of problem is a common equation of motion homework problem.

 - Projectile Motion Example Problem